-Building a Maker Mindset in Orphanages with Pure Storage
+Building a Maker Mindset in Vietnamese Orphanages with Pure Storage

 168,000 children in Vietnam are orphans or have been abandoned.
 Many spend most of their childhood years in government facilities.
 Few of these children graduate with basic computing skills, greatly limiting their employment options, and even fewer go on to attend university.